Project Management for Marketing: Complete Guide (2025)

 Some main tips for internal projects include:

-- Involving marketing in high-level processes from the get-go in order to ensure that projects contribute directly to agency growth.
+- Involving marketing in high-level processes from the get-go in order to ensure that projects contribute directly to the company’s growth.

-- Identifying and tracking meaningful metrics to track if your initiatives are progressing according to plan.
+- Identifying and tracking meaningful metrics that show you if your initiatives are progressing according to the work plan.

 - Being realistic about the expected results and the time needed to achieve them.

-Agency and project alignment is equally important when working with clients.
+Overall business and project alignment is equally important when working with clients.
 In a multi-project environment, gauging the feasibility and profitability of projects is key to effective prioritization.
-This, in turn, is crucial to your agency’s continued success.
+This, in turn, is crucial to your organization’s continued success.

 We ended up terminating contracts with two of our oldest clients after only a few months of using Productive.
 We thought that we were at least at zero with them, or that we had some small earnings, but it turned out that we were losing money because the money they paid us did not cover salaries, fixed overhead per hour, and variable overhead per hour.